tomgxz/Kraken/REPORT.md

   {% endblock %}
   ```

-  The `Public Profile` page contains inputs such as display name, bio, and URL, that will all appear on a user's profile page.
-As of yet, there is no post route function so the data does not get stored. after updating it.
+  The `Public Profile` page contains inputs such as display name, bio, and URL, which will all appear on a user's profile page.
+As of yet, there is no post route function, so the data is not stored after updating it.

   <img alt="Settings - Public Profile page" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/screenshots/development/3.2_settings_profile.png?raw=true" width="450"/>